Kailash-chowdhury/Data-Analysis_Dashboard/README.md

-# Global Superstore Dashboard Overview
+# Global Superstore Dashboard (Using MS Excel)
-##This project features a comprehensive Excel dashboard designed to provide an insightful overview of the Global Superstore's performance.
+## This project features a comprehensive Excel dashboard designed to provide an insightful overview of the Global Superstore's performance.
 It is organized to display data interactively across multiple dimensions:

 **Category Analysis:-**
 The dashboard offers a clear breakdown of performance across various product categories.